 - KI#1, using SMF (set) information received from former SMF in the selection of the new SMF.

 - KI#5 & KI#2, using DNAI information received from former SMF in the selection of the new SMF and conveying the DNAI.

+- UE:

+- KI#5 & KI#2, using DNAI information received for former PDU session and including the received DNAI information into the re-establishing PDU session procedure.